 During Berkeley’s stay on Aquidneck Island, many visitors knocked on this door to learn and receive counsel from this renowned philosopher and educator.
 He and his wife Anne Forster Berkeley came to Newport with the mission of starting a college which would bring the sons of colonists and of Native Americans together.

 Whitehall has been maintained by The National Society of The Colonial Dames of America in Rhode Island since 1899.
-In 2022 the museum house is open to the public on Tuesdays from 1 – 4, June 15 to Sept 15, 2022 .
-Also from Tuesday – Sunday when there is a Philosopher in residence June 25-July 8.
-July 18 – Aug 8 and the open flag is flying.
+The museum house is open to the public on Tuesdays from 1 – 4, June 17 to Sept 9, 2025.

 We are located at 311 Berkeley Avenue, Middletown, RI 02842.
 Convenient parking is available.